JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

 </p></details>
 ```

-We have tried few variants, however none of them really gets rid of the underlying problem.
-The solution unfortunately requires rewriting the World type, with a different container, that would store each species in a separate container such that the iteration never goes over an array of mixed types.
+We have tried a few variants, however none of them really gets rid of the underlying problem.
+The solution unfortunately requires rewriting the `World` and other bits, such that the iteration never goes over an array of mixed types.
 Having said this we may still be interested in a solution that performs the best, given the current architecture.

 ```@raw html
 <div class="admonition is-category-exercise">